 Stepping past the dry kitchen to the wet kitchen, this space also doubles as a laundry room.
 With the entire 3m wall used to house a wall cabinet and base cabinet that includes an induction cooker, cooker hood and double basin sink.

 Semi-D house in Viridian, Cheras Idaman, Kuala Lumpur

 This 3-storey semi-d unit features a dry kitchen that is open to the dining and living area.
 The granite flooring continues across all three spaces, making it feel seamless, with the L-shaped kitchen counter functioning as a natural divider.
 In the dry kitchen, a microwave, oven, sink has been added.

 The wet kitchen is accessible behind a swinging glass door, and in there you will find a large fridge, gas cookers, cooker hood and double basin sinks.
-The wet kitchen is also features a large corner window for improved ventilation.
-All cabinetry is built on a raised concrete platform and the countertop and floor is made of porcelain tiles for durability and easy cleaning.
+The wet kitchen also features a large corner window for improved ventilation.
+All cabinetry is built on a raised concrete platform and the countertop and floor are made of porcelain tiles for durability and easy cleaning.